Juniper/ansible-junos-stdlib/README.md

 ### Extending the container with additional packages

 It's possible to install additional OS (Alpine) packages, Python packages (via pip), and Ansible collections at container instantiation.
-This can be done by passing in environment variables or bind mounting files.
+This can be done by passing in environment variables or binding mount files.

 #### OS Packages